REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Experiments

-\textbf{Evaluation metrics} Following existing research, we adopt Accuracy (ACC) as our evaluation metric.
-Accuracy is defined as the proportion of correctly predicted samples among the total number of samples, reflecting the overall correctness of a classification model.
-Since our detection results are provided by the MLLM in textual form (Real/Fake), we convert these texts into binary labels to compute accuracy, while baseline methods use the default thresholds provided by their official code.
-Moreover, because the output of the MLLM is interpretable text rather than logit values, we do not consider metrics that require logit values for computation, such as Average Precision (AP), in our evaluation.
+\textbf{Evaluation Metrics.} Following prior work, we report classification accuracy (ACC).
+ACC is the proportion of correctly classified samples over the full test set and measures overall detection correctness.
+Since REVEAL outputs textual predictions (Real/Fake), we map them to binary labels for computing ACC.
+Baseline methods follow the default decision thresholds in their official implementations.
+Moreover, since REVEAL produces texts rather than calibrated logits, we do not report metrics that require score outputs (e.g. average precision).